bbi197/bbi197/README.md

-- 👋 Hi, I’m @bbi197
+- 👋 Hi, I’m @bbi197 (Brian Njoroge Mwaniki)
-- 👀 I’m interested in data and information management and manipulation
+- 👀 I’m interested in data and information management and its manipulation
-- 🌱 I’m currently learning program development
+- 🌱 I’m currently studying in Computer science
 - 💞️ I’m looking to collaborate on data encryption
 - 📫 How to reach me mwanikibrian1884@gmail.com

 <!---
-bbi197/bbi197 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+this is a comment that i just changed from the default comment
 --->